datagems-eosc/moma-management/README.md

 ### 1. `/ingestProfile2MoMa` (POST)

 **Purpose:**
-Ingest profiling data into the MoMa property graph database.
+Ingest profiling data into the MoMa property graph stored in the Neo4j database.

 **Details:**
 - Accepts input JSON in the **Croissant** format.